wp-plugins/download-monitor/readme.txt

 *	Admin for managing downloads and also changing hit counts - just in case you change servers or import old downloads that already have stats.
 *	Custom URL's/URL hider using mod_rewrite.

-= Sustainable Plugin Development Ñ and Your Privacy =
+= Sustainable Plugin Development - and Your Privacy =

 Download Monitor is a participant in the Sustainable Plugins Sponsorship Network (SPSN) - http://pluginsponsors.com/.
 The SPSN model offers modest sponsorships to plugin authors in return for a small amount of screen real estate on plugin options pages.
 The SPSN sponsor messages can be switched altogether: just visit the Config page.